-Employees working on shifts designated as Straight Day shift shall have a non-paid lunch period of thirty (30) minutes to begin not earlier than three and one-half (3-1/2) hours or later than five (5) hours after the shift begins.
+Non-exempt or hourly employees working on shifts designated as Straight Day shift shall have a nonpaid lunch period of thirty (30) minutes to begin not earlier than three and one-half (3-1/2) hours or later than five (5) hours after the shift begins.
 For a lunch period outside these hours an additional thirty (30) minutes at base hourly rate shall be paid.
 If such employees are not permitted a lunch period during the Straight Day shift, they shall be paid at time and one-half (1-1/2) base hourly rate plus time and one-half (1-1/2) applicable shift differential for the time worked in excess of eight (8) hours.